OpenTranslationBible/open-bible/en-GB/28.Hosea/md/hosea-09.md

 ## Hosea 9:10

-> I found Israel like grapes in the wilderness;
+> I discovered Israel like grapes in the wilderness;
 > I saw your forefathers as the earliest fruit on the fig tree in its first season.
-> But they came to Baal-peor and devoted themselves to shame,
+> But they went to Baal-peor and devoted themselves to disgrace,
-> And they became as detestable as that which they loved.
+> And they became as detestable as what they cherished.

 ## Hosea 9:11

-> As for Ephraim, their glory will fly away like a bird—
+> As for Ephraim, their splendour will vanish like a bird—
 > No birth, no pregnancy, and no conception!

 ## Hosea 9:12